KASANE AND THE CHOBE RIVER

 Highlight: Experience a unique self-drive safari surrounded by Africa’s largest mammals

-Back to Botswana on the banks of the Chobe river lies Chobe National Park, it is named one of the most beautiful places in Africa.
-It has an exceptional fauna that will delight the safari enthusiasts.
-The populations of elephants, impala’s, antelopes and buffaloes are particularly impressive and shelter numerous predators.
+Back to Botswana on the banks of the Chobe river!
+Known to be one of the most beautiful places in Africa, Chobe National Park has an exceptional fauna that will delight the safari enthusiasts.
+The populations of elephants, impala’s, kudus and buffaloes are particularly impressive and attract numerous predators.
 The area is a must see for bird lovers where nearly 460 species have been recorded.

-Listen to the calls of the fish eagle or discover a myriad of herons and colorful wasps will remain the powerful moment, just like when the elephant bathes or witness the lazy lions and the elusive leopards that inhabit the Chobe region.
+Listen to the calls of the fish eagle or discover a myriad of herons and colorful bee eaters will remain a highlight, as well as the elephant bathes or the lazy lions and elusive leopards that populate the Chobe region.

 LESOMA AND THE ELEPHANT VALLEY

-Highlight: Get closer to elephants in a bunker while overlooking the water point.
+Highlight: Get closer to elephants in a bunker overlooking the water point.

 Known as the elephant valley, Lesoma is the perfect place to end your stay near Kasane.
-If the area does not belong to a national park, it is located near the corridor used daily by elephants and incredibly diverse fauna like African wild dog, lions, buffalos, antelopes, giraffes and hyenas are regularly seen by the inhabitants of the village as well as the lodges established here.
+If the area does not belong to a national park, it is located near the corridor used daily by elephants and an incredibly diverse fauna : African wild dog, lions, buffaloes, kudus, giraffes and hyenas are regularly seen by the inhabitants of the village as well as the lodges established here.

-In the heart of the valley you will find the Senyati bush camp, the point of which makes the elephants happy.
-A pontoon (flat bottomed-boat) allows one to see them coming and going, from one end of the bush to the other, sometimes at a high speed when approaching the source of freshwater.
+In the heart of the valley you will find the Senyati bush camp, the water source of which makes the elephants happy.
+A pontoon allows one to see them coming and going, from one end of the bush to the other, sometimes at a high speed when approaching the source of fresh water.

-The presence of the bunker offers an impressive perspective and an olfactory observation without comparison.
-Approaching the large mammals so closely and discreetly is a unique experience as the photography opportunities are excellent.
+The bunker offers an impressive perspective and an olfactory observation without comparison.
+Approaching the pachyderms so closely and discreetly is a unique experience and the photography opportunities are excellent.
 Without a doubt, your eyes will shine with emotion before the giants of Senyati!

-Chobe National Park is visited by land but also from the river.
-The two ways compliment experiences and have different points of view.
-Photography enthusiasts will particularly appreciate the reflections, colors and being face to face with the animals drinking water, also the bird lovers will be delighted by the diversity of fauna, all in a relaxing atmosphere.
+Chobe National Park can be visited from the land but also from the river.
+The two ways offer complementary experiences and different points of view.
+Photo enthusiasts will particularly appreciate the reflections, colors and being face to face with the animals drinking water.
+The bird lovers will be delighted by the diversity of fauna, all in a relaxing atmosphere.

-This extension can be in adventure or classy form.
+This extension can be in adventure form or a more classy form.

 Boat camping option

-Embark on a small private boat, driven by a skipper and equipped with campsite as perhaps your 4 by 4 vehicle!
-This original adventure style makes it possible to follow the banks of the Chobe river and camp on the islands facing it.
-It is a unique experience combining simplicity and immersion with nature, it allows intriguing animal observations while leaving you as a star of your journey.
+Embark on a small private boat, driven by a skipper and equipped with camping equipment as perhaps your 4×4 vehicle!
+This original adventure formula makes it possible to follow the edges of the Chobe river and camp on the islands facing it.
+It is a unique experience combining simplicity and immersion with nature.
+It will lead you to fabulous animal observations.

-A bona fide floating lodge that has remained intimate, the houseboat sails on the waters of Chobe and Zambezi river, offering a chic and relaxing safari experience.
+A real floating lodge that has remained intimate, the houseboat sails on the waters of Chobe and Zambezi river.
+It offers a chic and relaxing safari experience.
 The boat is very comfortable with open cabins on a lush landscape, a swimming pool, bar and a dining area.
-Small boat trips are offered daily for fishing or to explore the river shores more closely during safaris on the water.
+Small boat trips are offered daily for fishing or to explore the river shores more closely during exceptional water safaris.

-What if the road to the Sans finally ends with an adrenaline rush in Victoria Falls or Livingstone?
+What about ending the Sans route with full of adrenaline at Victoria Falls or Livingstone?
 Known for its majestic falls and sensational activities the region shared between Zambia and Zimbabwe offers a range of sporting experiences in a unusual natural setting.
-There is something for all tastes and levels of difficulty!
+There is something for everyone and all levels of difficulty!